quattervals/rust_error_handling/README.md

 # Onion Architecture Error Handling Example

-This project demonstrates error handling in a Rust application structured using the onion architecture pattern.
-The application is organized into three distinct layers:
+This project demonstrates error handling in a Rust application structured using an onion-like architecture pattern.
+The application is organized into three layers:

 1. **Core Layer (Inner)**: Contains the core business logic and fundamental error types
 2. **Intermediate Layer**: Service layer that uses the core and provides additional context to errors